261 Barbour Street

 Customers of Barbour Branch are predominantly Black/African American and Hispanic/Latino.
 Visits by children significantly outnumber adult visitors and make up the bulk of program attendees.

-Barbour Branch is open 31 hours per week, including Wednesday nights until 7:30 P.M. and on Saturdays.
-Youth are encouraged to participate in the nearly twenty average monthly programs offered at the library as well as participate in the homework assistance program offered daily.
+Barbour Branch is open 33 hours per week.
+Youth are encouraged to participate in the 20 monthly programs offered at the library as well as participate in the homework assistance program offered daily.
 The assistant youth librarian visits each daycare center monthly to provide story time and books to the preschoolers.
 Story times are also provided in the library and many preschool teachers come to the branch to check out picture books for their classes.
 Barbour Branch participates in the free Summer Lunch Program, which served over 8,000 lunches throughout the Hartford Public Library system in 2009.
 Adult circulation of library materials remains consistent each month because the branch attracts regulars who are big fiction readers.
 Adults come to the library to check out the branch’s holdings by African American authors and borrow from the large collection of DVDs.
 The library participates in voter registration and actively encourages adult library card applicants to register.